rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 </figure>

-It is important that each area only communicates with its direct neighbours, as shown above, in order to reduce how much you needs to change if you modify an area's internals or externals.
+It is important that each area only communicates with its direct neighbours, as shown above, in order to reduce how much you need to change if you modify an area's internals or externals.
 For example, to change the formspec you would only need to edit the view.
 To change the view API, you would only need to change the view and the controller, but not the model at all.

 In practice, this design is rarely used because of the increased complexity and because it doesn't give many benefits for most types of mods.
-Instead, you tend to see a lot more of a less formal and strict kind of design - varients of the API-View.
+Instead, you will commonly see a less formal and strict kind of design - variants of the API-View.

 ### API-View

 In an ideal world, you'd have the above 3 areas perfectly separated with all events going into the controller before going back to the normal view.
 But this isn't the real world.
-A good half-way house is to reduce the mod into 2
+A good compromise is to reduce the mod into two
 parts:

-* **API** - what was the model and controller.
+* **API** - This was the model and controller above.
 There should be no uses of `minetest.` here.
-* **View** - the view as before.
+* **View** - This was also the view above.
 It's a good idea to structure this into separate files for each type of event.

 rubenwardy's [crafting mod](https://github.com/rubenwardy/crafting) roughly